-- (a) the award of a contract under a dynamic purchasing system; - (b) the conduct of a reopening of competition under a framework agreement; - (c) the determination pursuant to Article 31(4)(a) or (aa) of which of the economic operators, party to the framework agreement, shall perform a given task.

-- 3. Several contracting authorities from different Member States may jointly award a public contract, conclude a framework agreement or operate a dynamic purchasing system.
+- (a) the award of a contract under a dynamic purchasing system; - (b) the conduct of a reopening of competition under a framework agreement; - (c) the determination pursuant to Article 31(4)(a) or (aa) of which of the economic operators, party to the framework agreement, shall perform a given task. - 3.
+Several contracting authorities from different Member States may jointly award a public contract, conclude a framework agreement or operate a dynamic purchasing system.
 They may also, to the extent set out in Article 31(2) second subparagraph, award contracts based on the framework agreement or on the dynamic purchasing system.
-Unless the necessary provisions have been regulated by an international agreement concluded between the Member States concerned, the participating contracting authorities shall conclude an agreement that determines: - (a) which national provisions shall apply to the procurement procedure. - (b) the internal organisation of the procurement procedure, including the management of the procedure, the sharing of responsibilities, the distribution of the works, supplies or services to be procured, and the conclusion of contracts.
+Unless the necessary provisions have been regulated by an international agreement concluded between the Member States concerned, the participating contracting authorities shall conclude an agreement that determines:

+- (a) the responsibilities of the parties and the ensuing applicable national provisions [...]; - (b) the internal organisation of the procurement procedure, including the management of the procedure, [...] the distribution of the works, supplies or services to be procured, and the conclusion of contracts.

-When determining the applicable national law in accordance with point (a), contracting authorities may choose the national provisions of any Member State in which at least one of the participating authorities is located.
+A participating contracting authority fulfils its obligations pursuant to this Directive when it purchases works, supplies or services from a contracting authority which is responsible for the procurement procedure.
+When determining the responsibilities and the applicable national law in accordance with point (a), contracting authorities may choose to allocate responsibilities to one or more of the participating contracting authorities and the ensuing national provisions of any Member State in which at least one of the participating authorities is located.

-- 4. Where several contracting authorities from different Member States have set up a joint legal entity, including European Groupings of territorial cooperation under Regulation (EC) N°1082/2006 of the European Parliament and of the Council24 or other entities established under Union law, the participating contracting authorities shall, by a decision of the competent body of the joint legal entity, agree on the applicable national procurement rules of one of the following Member States: - (a) the national provisions of the Member State where the joint legal entity has its registered office; - (b) the national provisions of the Member State where the joint legal entity is carrying out its activities
+- 4. Where several contracting authorities from different Member States have set up a joint legal entity, including European Groupings of territorial cooperation under Regulation (EC) N°1082/2006 of the European Parliament and of the Council23 or other entities established under Union law, the participating contracting authorities shall, by a decision of the competent body of the joint legal entity, agree on the applicable national procurement rules of one of the following Member States: - (a) the national provisions of the Member State where the joint legal entity has its registered office; - (b) the national provisions of the Member State where the joint legal entity is carrying out its activities.